SAP/curated-resources-for-domain-driven-design/blog/0001-ddd-introduction.md

 You should be acquainted with a few fundamental ideas before beginning to use DDD.
 The idea of "aggregates," which are collections of objects that are handled as a singular entity, is one of them.
 In order to impose consistency within the domain and guarantee that business standards are observed, aggregates are used.

-The idea of an “ubiquitous language” that is used by both coders and subject specialists, or ubiquitous language, is another crucial one.
+The idea of an “ubiquitous language” that is used by both coders and subject specialists, is another crucial one.
 The software will more closely represent the business domain as a result of everyone having a shared knowledge of the domain.

 You should also be acquainted with a number of other crucial words and ideas, including “domain events," “domain services," "repositories," and more.
 Each of these ideas contributes to domain-driven design in a significant way and aids in making sure the software is well-made and simple to manage.